Completed the ‘The Compassionate and Inclusive Leadership’ programme

 This is where the blog post ends.
 There is no puffing out the chest and a call to arms.
 Merely unanswerable questions and a new found fear of someone reading this and taking it the wrong way.
 Yet it is important to care, it is important to be honest and it is important acknowledge the dangers of authentic leadership in slow moving organisations.
 You may one day be managing someone as mentally stuck as me and you might need to recognise it.
 No idea how you fix it mind.

-This is an .SVG for healthcare professionals or e-Learning professionals in the UK.
+This is an .SVG for e-Learning professionals or digital content creators in the UK.
 It was drawn by me.
-It has been used on VideoScribe.
-It is based on an image of the new campus development at Frenchay in 2016.
+It has been used on VideoScribe but never in a published artifact: